owen-ackerman/ComputerVision/README.md

 - Convolutional Neural Networks: Stereo with NNs, depth estimation from single image, NeRF, Object detection, Region Proposals, R-CNN, SPP, Faster-RCNN, YOLOs, SSD

-Most of the work here is completed coursework from a Computer Vision Class.
-The Outline for each notebook was given as an assignment and I was tasked with implementing and understanding all of the concepts shown throughout the different notebooks.
+The work in this reposity is completed coursework from a Computer Vision Class.
+The Outline for each notebook was given as an assignment and I was tasked with implementing and understanding all of the concepts/algorithms.
 The professor for this class is Roy Shilkrot and he is the author of the assignment ideas and outlines for each notebook.